-Raising and settling this issue can be fraught and distressing because you are dealing with a person’s health and livelihood.
+Raising and settling this issue can be fraught and distressing for employee and employer alike because you are dealing with a person’s health and livelihood.
 The process can be tough for the manager or business owner (especially if the person is a valued and trusted staff member) and can place stress on other employees.

-In New Zealand, there are also legal considerations.
+In New Zealand, there are also legal considerations for terminating employment due to medical incapacity.
 As with all employment matters, you need to make sure you are completely fair and reasonable and take your employee's input into account.

 Termination for medical incapacity (also known as medical termination) is the option to end a person’s employment because they are unfit to work or incapacitated, and either:

-The key question when considering medical termination is whether the business can reasonably sustain the person’s absence from work.
+The key question when considering medical termination for an employee in New Zealand is whether the business can reasonably sustain the person’s absence from work.

 The Ministry of Business, Innovation and Employment says that by law, an employer is not required to retain an employee who, due to illness or injury, is unable to do their work or fulfil their role.
 The question is how long the employer should keep the role open for the employee to return to.